 Total Loss in Car Insurance: How It’s Decided and Paid

 Many drivers hear the phrase total loss in car insurance and assume it means the car is completely destroyed.
 In practice, that is not always the reason.
-A car can be declared a total loss even when it still looks repairable, if the cost to fix it is too high compared with the vehicle’s value or the way state rules apply.
+A vehicle can be declared a total loss even when it still looks repairable, if the cost to fix it is too high compared with the car’s value or the way state rules apply.

-In simple terms, a total loss usually means the insurer decides it makes more sense to settle the claim based on the car’s value than to pay for repairs.
-That decision can affect how much you receive, whether a deductible applies, what happens to the vehicle title, and whether a loan balance is still left over.
-If you want the bigger timeline first, this guide to the car insurance claims process helps show where a total-loss decision fits.
+In simple terms, a total loss usually means the insurer decides it makes more sense to settle the claim based on the vehicle’s value than to pay for repairs.
+That decision can affect how much you receive, whether a deductible applies, what happens to the title, and whether a loan balance is still left over.
+If you want the broader timeline first, this guide to the car insurance claims process helps show where a total-loss decision fits.

-This article explains what a total loss means, how insurers usually decide it, how payment is often calculated, and what to check before accepting a settlement.
+This article explains what a total loss means, how insurers usually decide it, how payouts are calculated, and what to review before accepting a settlement.

 Quick summary